arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-01.md

 * *Quiz*: with a numeric id, a String question, 4 String answers, and a numeric index representing the correct answer

-Add a `peristence.xml` configuration, enabling Hibernate and H2 with locally handled transactions.
+Add a `persistence.xml` configuration, enabling Hibernate and H2 with locally handled transactions.

 Write a `QuizEntityTest` class, where you should have a test